 On the one hand, my liberal arts education seems to have been fully "vindicated."
 On the other, well, it's been "vindicated" in the worst ways imaginable.
 The weakening of democracy.
 The corruption of the highest court in the land.
 Poorly-paid contractors making the decisions about what to do with the deluge of terrible content on the Internet while sustaining mental trauma.
 I mean, it wasn't a tradeoff I would ever have chosen if I'd somehow had the power, but it's still a weird feeling.

 What do we do with that, though?
-That's the million-dollar question, the question I'll be asking myself for a good long while.
+That's the question I'll be asking myself for a good long while.